itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::itemAtPosition(int rowIndex, int columnIndex) -> uiItem:
+.. py:function:: QGridLayout.itemAtPosition(rowIndex: int, columnIndex: int) -> uiItem

     Returns the item (widget or layout) in this grid layout at the given `rowIndex` and `columnIndex`.